baowaly/SynthEHR/README.md

 Source code explanation:
 ------------------------
-'model.py' defines the 'MEDGAN', 'MEDWGAN', and 'MEDBGAN' classes, which will be imported in `train.py` to build the neural network for GAN training and EHR generation.
+`model.py` defines the `MEDGAN`, `MEDWGAN`, and `MEDBGAN` classes, which will be imported in `train.py` to build the neural network for GAN training and EHR generation.

 How to generate EHRs:
 ---------------------

 ### Step 1: Installation
-Install 'Tensorflow' and download/clone the source code 'model.py' and 'train.py'
+Install 'Tensorflow' and download/clone the source code `model.py` and `train.py`
 ### Step 2: Prepare the training data
 Download the MIMIC-III data, aggregate the medical codes (e.g. diagonsis codes, medication codes, or procedure codes) for each patient, and save them as an numpy data file (.npy file)
 ### Step 3: Train the GAN and generate EHR